 Virginia’s historical marker program is one of the oldest such programs in the nation.
 It began in 1927 when the first highway markers were erected along U.S. 1 between Richmond and Mount Vernon.
 The program has remained extremely popular ever since.
 By 1934, for instance, roughly 1,200 markers had been installed along state roadways and, significantly during this time, pull-off areas were created so motorists could actually stop to read the texts at their leisure.
 Virginia’s marker program has served as a model for many other states.
-Moreover, for 80 years now, the Commonwealth of Virginia has continually erected new markers, except for a brief period of cessation during World War II.
+Moreover, the Commonwealth of Virginia has continually erected new markers, except for a brief period of cessation during World War II.

 Click here to learn about Waynesboro Historical Markers.